Yogendra: Works

 On 25 November 1918, Yogendra established The Yoga Institute at the residence of Dadabhai Naoroji at Versova Beach in Bombay (now Mumbai).
 A year later in 1919, Yogendra left for Europe and the United States, with the aim of popularizing Yoga and set up a branch of the institute, The Yoga Institute of America at Harriman in New York.
-His system of asanas, which helped to create the modern yoga movement, was influenced by the physical culture of Europeans such as Max Müller.
+His system of asanas, which helped to create the modern yoga movement, was influenced by the physical culture of Europeans such as Max Müller, author of the 1891 book Physical Religion.
 Yogendra began the process of "domesticating" hatha yoga, seeking scientific evidence for yoga's health benefits.
 This helped to undo the negative image of yoga and asana practice.

 In US, among the people Yogendra met was Benedict Lust, one of the founders of naturopathic medicine.
 Benedict Lust saw the value of Hatha Yoga for his work and studied it with him.
 Yogendra stayed there working with a number of Avant-garde doctors such as John Harvey Kellogg and Benedict Lust.
-Along with the early experiments on Yoga, he finished his first books while in US, Light on Hatha Yoga and a volume on Rabindranath Tagore.
+Along with the early experiments on yoga, he finished his first books while in US, Light on Hatha Yoga and a volume on Rabindranath Tagore.

-He went back to India less than 5 years later, proceeding to go back to the USA, however thwarted through the restrictive immigration legislation of 1924.
+He went back to India less than 5 years later; he tried to return to the USA, but was thwarted by the restrictive immigration legislation of 1924.

 The yoga researcher Elliott Goldberg described Yogendra's system of asanas as "safer, more comprehensive, and more effective than Müller's system", and commented that Yogendra "helped strip hatha yoga of .. what he called 'mysticism and inertia'", enabling people to think about asanas "unencumbered by traditional ideology".